UCCS-CS4300-5300/Fall-25-CS-5300/Research/Session_Analysis/README.md

 3. **Time data missing** - Cannot measure actual time-to-completion
 4. **No human baseline** - Cannot compare to human-only development
 5. **Reprompts include system messages** - Actual user prompts are subset

-### Archive Note

-The `archive/` directory contains earlier analysis attempts with methodology issues.
-Those files are preserved for transparency and learning purposes.
-All current findings use the corrected methodology in `analyze_sessions.py`.

 ---